Build-A-Pac/buildaPac-FE/Readme.md

 >We have added a feature that allows the user to auto-generate a computer build.
 All of the components in the auto-build are compatible, and a total price is included in the build.

+>This project took place over the course of three weeks with 2 team members.

 ## Usage